lmalvins/base-ui-api-taf/README.md

 ## Overview
 To have better organization, the project follows the **Page Object Model (POM)** structure.
 This helps in separating test logic from UI actions, making the test automation framework easier to maintain and extend.

-- The `src` folder contains the **page-object structure**, which has individual folders for pages and components.
+- The `src` folder contains the `page-objects` directory, where pages and components are located.
-- The `tests` folder includes a separate **UI directory** dedicated to test specification files only.
+- The `tests` folder includes a separate `ui` directory dedicated to test specification files only.

 ## Page Organization and Component Breakdown
 1. **Exploratory Test Run**: An initial test run was conducted to familiarize with the application and its elements.
-2. **Identification of Pages and Components**: Based on the findings, the main pages and components were identified, and the corresponding elements were extracted.
+2. **Identification of Pages and Components**: Based on the findings, and together with the requirements, the main pages and components were identified, and the corresponding elements were extracted.

 ### Organization Structure:
 - **Home Page**: Defined as `home-page`.